PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 Finally, two new tables are needed.
 DNSSEC keying material is stored in the 'cryptokeys' table (in a portable standard format).
 Domain metadata is stored in the 'domainmetadata' table.
 This includes NSEC3 settings.

-Once the database schema has been changed for DNSSEC usage (see the relevant backend chapters or [the PowerDNSSEC wiki](http://wiki.powerdns.com/trac/wiki/PDNSUTIL) for the update statements), the `pdnsutil` tool can be used to fill out keying details, and 'rectify' the auth and ordername fields.
+Once the database schema has been changed for DNSSEC usage (see the relevant backend chapters or [the PowerDNS wiki](http://wiki.powerdns.com/trac/wiki/PDNSUTIL) for the update statements), the `pdnsutil` tool can be used to fill out keying details, and 'rectify' the auth and ordername fields.

 In short, `pdnsutil secure-zone powerdnssec.org ; pdnsutil rectify-zone powerdnssec.org` will deliver a correctly NSEC signed zone.